cnobile2012/parsing_tools/README.rst

 separately.
 There are, at this point, no dependencies between them.

-This would be a great package to use when creating your own custom Django REST Framework renderers and parsers based on a custom MIME types.
+This would be a great package to use when creating your own custom Django REST Framework renderers and parsers based on custom MIME types.

 Current Projects
 ================